|Nutrition Facts (per serving)|

 - 2 tablespoons chopped fresh sage

 Toss the squash cubes with the chopped onion, 1 scant teaspoon of salt, a dash of pepper, and the 2 tablespoons of olive oil.
-Spread out in a large baking pan and bake for 30 minutes, until tender and lightly browned.
+Spread the squash pieces out in the baking pan and bake for 30 minutes, or until it is tender and lightly browned.

 Serve hot with a sprinkling of shredded Parmesan cheese or fresh chopped herbs.